NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 ![](images/schematic8_f360.png)

+Note: You can also rotate the component by selecting the component and then doing a mouse right click.

 ## Connecting the Parts

 Next, we need to wire up the components.
 Let’s start by connecting the resistor to the switch.
 Notice that the switch’s symbol gives a clear picture of how it operates: There is a pair of connected terminals on each side (“P” and “P2” on the left and “S” and “S2” on the right), and when we press the button the two pairs will be connected.
 We need to connect the resistor to one of the pairs.
 Select the `Net` tool:

 ![](images/schematic9_f360.png)